ozyurtf/cpu-scheduler/README.md

 Lastly, it is important to note that threads are especially useful when there is a substantial computing + substantial IO operations because in those cases while one thread is waiting for an IO event, other threads can continue their executions.
 But if none of the threads will wait for an IO event, threads will not result in performance gain.

+So in summary, processes are essentially programs that encapsulate various resources that are required for executing the instructions.
+And these resoruces can be memory, files, etc. Therefore, **the resource ownership**, **the unit of resource allocation** can also be seen as **process** or **task**.
+Also, each process has its own address space that are isolated from other processes.
+That's why process can be seen as **unit of protection** as well.

+**Threads** or **lightweight procss**, on the other hand, can be seen as **the unit of dispatching**.
+These are the entities within processes.
+Because threads are scheduled for execution on CPUs, they can be in any of several states like processes such as **Running, Blocked, Ready, Terminated** etc. And when there are multiple threads in a process, this means that the operating system can support multiple concurrent paths of execution within a single process.
+This is called **multithreading**.
+In below, we can see the difference between a single-thread process and multi-thread process better:

 ```
 Single-Threaded Process
 ----------   ----------